How to Manage Cash Flow and Avoid Running Out of Money

 Not Having a Contingency Plan

 Life is full of surprises, and some of them can be financially challenging.
-Not having a contingency plan for unexpected events can quickly deplete your cash reserves.
+Without a contingency plan, unexpected events can quickly deplete your cash reserves.
 Prepare for the unexpected by building an emergency fund, obtaining insurance coverage, and diversifying your income sources.
 This will give you a financial cushion to weather unexpected storms and prevent you from running out of money.

 Using Technology to Streamline Cash Flow